Our free membership, business.com+, takes the pain out of choosing new business services.

 Upload a Word document to the Revver platform easily to take advantage of its Microsoft 365 integration.
 Source: Revver

-We love that Revver natively integrates with the following business tools:
+We love that Revver integrates with the following business tools:

 • Microsoft 365: Click on the MS365 icon in the control sidebar on the right when creating a document.
 It then opens that document up in Microsoft Word, where multiple users can edit it simultaneously and in real time.
-Changes are constantly saved.
+When changes are made, Revver stores the updated file as a new version, so you always have a full history of edits.
 When the document is reopened on the Revver platform, it’s in the final form created in Word.
 You can even do a side-by-side view of different document versions to visually inspect changes.
 Revver also integrates with Excel, PowerPoint, Outlook and other 365 programs.

 • DocuSign: Send documents for signing from within the Revver system.
 When the recipient signs, DocuSign uploads it to your platform.
 You can set alerts to notify whichever users need to know when documents are signed automatically.

-• Azure Active Directory: This integration makes it easier to manage employee access to your computer systems and the apps on them, including Revver, thanks to a simpler, more centralized setup and removal of staff accounts.
+• Entra: This integration works with Entra ID (formerly Azure Active Directory) and other LDAP systems to make it easier to manage employee access to your computer systems and the apps on them, including Revver, with a simpler, centralized setup for adding or removing staff accounts.
 [See our comparison of Microsoft Azure and Amazon Web Services.]

 • Salesforce: You can view Revver drawers and files in Salesforce, as well as map Salesforce objects to Revver locations and save from Revver into Salesforce.